BlazeWatch/blaze/README.md

-Certainly!
-Here's the updated README with the accuracy information included:

 # :fire: Blaze: Igniting the Future of Fire Detection :fire:

 Blaze is a state-of-the-art fire detection and analysis machine learning model.
 Using the heat of sentiment analysis, it's more than just a flash in the pan – it's a roaring blaze that revolutionizes the way we understand and respond to fire.